 NOTE: A "reset" is accomplished by the red pushbutton on the side of the cycle counter.
+With software revision 2b installed, it requires the pilot to press and release the reset button 3 times in a row.
 The daily Ng "Ops" values are reset to zero for the next flight period when the reset button is pressed and released.
 It is recommended that the operator record the daily Ng "Ops" values in the flight log at the end of each flight day prior to resetting the cycle counter for the next flight day.
-If the operator neglects to do this, any subsequent recorded operations are added to the prior values.
+If the operator neglects to reset the counter, any subsequent recorded operations are added to the prior values.